STRATA: Simple, Gradient-Free Attacks for Models of Code: Conclusion

 \section{Conclusion}

-In this work, we presented \strata, a simple method for generating adversarial examples in discrete space that can be used to help build robustness in models of code.
-Because the L2 norm of an embedding vector can be approximated by the frequency in the training data, \strata{} can be used to generate both white- and black-box attacks.
-We presented effective attacks using this method, including targeted attacks, and also showed that adversarial fine-tuning using \strata{} examples can lead to increased robustness, even when the fine-tuned model is only being tested on clean data.
+In this work, we presented \sname{STRATA}, a simple, gradient-free method for generating adversarial examples in discrete space that can be used to help build robustness in models of code.
+Because the L2 norm of an embedding vector can be approximated by the frequency in the training data, \sname{STRATA} can be used to generate gradient-free white- and black-box attacks in a targeted and untargeted setting.
+We base our adversarial attack generation method on the observed relationship between the L2 norm of token embeddings and the frequency with which the tokens appear in the dataset.
+In particular, we find that low-frequency and very-high-frequency tokens exhibit low-L2-norm embeddings while high-frequency tokens exhibit high-L2-norm embeddings.

-Our work does have some limitations.
-In the continuous domain, many adversarial attacks may not even be detected by humans; in the discrete domain, this is not possible, but some attacks in the discrete space are more realistic (harder to spot) than others.
-The most powerful attack we propose, \textit{5-same}, is also the least realistic; \textit{single} is a smaller perturbation but it has less effective attacks.

-An exciting area of future inquiry would be the application of this attack to other models, including natural language models.
-The magnitude differences in subtoken frequency in code is similar to the magnitude differences in word frequency in natural language \citep{piantadosi2014zipf}.
-In fact, tokens in software follow the same distribution as words in natural language \citep{zhang2008exploring}.
-We theorize that \strata{} could be used to good effect in models of natural language as well as models of code, and that the basic intuitions underlying the attack can extend even to domains where the actual training data is not available, as long as a suitably similar dataset is available.

-To summarize, \strata{} is a high-impact, low-cost attack strategy that can be used to bolster robustness; we have made its code open-source so that those who wish to use it may do so.
+We believe that the relationship between token frequency and embedding L2 norm is general, and should extend to other neural models of code.
+In fact, we expect our result to extend to neural models of natural language as well, due to the similarities between the neural architectures and training techniques of natural languages models and models of code.

+We speculate that our observation that tokens with high embedding L2 norm can be effective candidates for variable replacement may help drive future work aiming to improve model robustness and defend against adversarial attacks.
+For example, a defender might use these statistics to help determine whether or not a particular variable name is adversarial.
+In addition, we expect the relationship between the frequency of tokens and the L2 norm of their embeddings to have broad implications that will drive insights into the underlying nature of embeddings.
+We expect that there many applications of our result which we do not explore in this paper.